 NYU Women’s Health Study Current Research

-NYU Women’s Health Study investigators, in NYU Langone’s Department of Population Health, have conducted numerous studies examining factors that affect the development of various cancers and other chronic diseases, using longitudinal data from our large study cohort.
+NYU Women’s Health Study investigators, in NYU Langone’s Department of Population Health, have conducted numerous studies examining risk factors for cancer and other chronic diseases, using longitudinal data from this large study cohort.
 We are currently working on the following projects.

 Anti-Müllerian Hormone, Age at Menopause, and Breast Cancer Risk

-We participate in the NCI Cohort Consortium, in which prospective epidemiological study teams from around the world pool large quantities of data and biospecimens from individuals to address important scientific questions.
+We participate in the NCI Cohort Consortium, in which prospective epidemiological study teams from around the world pool large quantities of data to address important scientific questions.
 We are participating in the following projects with other cohorts:

 - Biliary Tract Cancer Pooling Project